Skip to main content

 • skill_name/campaign_name -> identifiers

-12. Enter Name as accountid and the Value should be the accountid of your Agent AI account.
-Find this ID by navigating to Agent AI > Flows & Channels > Channels > Digital > Web/Mobile Client > JWT App Details.
-Refer to this doc. add-constant
+12. Enter ‘accountid’ in the Name field and the accountid of your Agent AI account in the Value field.
+To find this ID, go to Agent AI > Flows & Channels > Channels > Digital > Web/Mobile Client > JWT App Details.
+For more details, see this doc. add-constant

 Five9 Account Setup for Incoming Phone Call